SiliconLabs/application_examples/middleware/README.md

   </tr>
 </table>

-# Silicon Labs Middlware #
+# Silicon Labs Middleware #

 This folder contains middleware that can be used with Silicon Labs products.
-These libraries can used to provide additional capabilities to your application.
+These libraries can be used to provide additional capabilities to your application.

 ## Submodules ##